Honours Bachelor of Police Studies

 The graduate has reliably demonstrated the ability to:

-- understand historical, current and future global trends affecting the professional police sector;
+- examine the influences of historical, current and future global trends on the policing profession;

-- understand national and international political, justice and legal systems including the wide variety of criminal and civil justice agencies and services;
+- differentiate the structure and functions of national and international political, justice and legal systems including the wide variety of criminal and civil justice agencies and services;

-- provide ethical, accountable and effective professional practices to individuals and groups in the community from a variety of diverse backgrounds;
+- provide ethical, accountable and effective professional practices to communities of individuals and groups from diverse backgrounds;

 Practical Experience